 At Randolph-Macon Academy, we believe that our students need a strong foundation in Knowledge, Leadership and Character in order to succeed in life.
-While knowledge is taught in the classroom and on the field, leadership is taught via the Air Force JROTC program, in sports, in the dorms, and in student organizations.
+Knowledge is taught in the classroom and on the field, leadership is taught in sports, in the dorms, in student organizations, and via the Air Force JROTC program.
 But how does one teach character?

-- The Christian-based values of the United Methodist Church are taught at chapel each week.
+- The values of respect and inclusion are taught at chapel each week.

 - Community service, though not required for graduation, is so integrated into our culture that our students serve 12,000 hours annually, in our school and in our community, and even internationally.